SebastianOderland/PrimaryDomain/README.md

 ## TODO

 - Allow current addon domain to have subdomains
-- Remove all subdomains for current Addon Domain
+X Remove all subdomains for current Addon Domain
 - Remove all DNS-records for subdomains
 - Recreate the subdomains
 - Convert as much as possible to UAPI